What is earnest money?

 A contingency in real estate is a clause in the contract that allows the buyer to back out of the purchase without penalty under certain conditions.
 Here are a few of the most common contingencies in real estate deals:

-• Home inspection contingency: Lets the buyer walk away if home inspection uncovers a serious issue with the home.
+- Home inspection contingency: Lets the buyer walk away if the home inspection uncovers a serious issue with the home

-• Appraisal contingency: Lets buyers off the hook if the house appraises for less than the sales price.
+- Appraisal contingency: Lets the buyer off the hook if the house appraises for less than the sales price

 Scenario 3: The seller breaks the contract